f18m/malloc-tag/README.md

 * make everything configurable via env vars
 * interval-based snapshotting of memory profiling results
 * install signal hook on initialization
-* for multithreading, have the total referred to the GLOBAL software mem usage? or both?
-* output data in a human-friendly std::string format for always-on applications as fast debug technique
-* move malloctag_and_tcmalloc example to "tests" folder

 # FUTURE